airbnb/lottie/after-effects/general-tips.md

 ## Make Nulls visible and have 0% opacity

 If you're using a null to control a bunch of layers and usually turn the visibility off, be sure to turn the visibility ON and turn the opacity to 0% otherwise they won't come through in the JSON file

-## Sketch workflow

-If you are bringing in assets from Sketch, you can export artboards as PDFs.
-Bring that PDF into illustrator to break things out into layers and do some organization.
-Then save that PDF as an illustrator file that can be brought into After Effects and converted into a shape layer.
-Hopefully one day someone writes a script / tool to automate this process